ministryofjustice/data-engineering-support-rota/README.md

 - The dataengineering@digital.justice.gov.uk can be used to verify the login if needed.
 - A session token gets created so you don't have to do this every time.

+If you have modified the `support_team` dictionary in `settings.py` you should also add or remove the same team members email addresses from the Support Rota Google calendar by going to the 'Share with specific people` section in the calendar settings.

+The Google Calendar for Teams Events Slack integration is used to post reminders of who is on support that day to the [#data_engineering](https://mojdt.slack.com/archives/CBVUV2613) team's channel.
+The configuration can be found, [here](https://mojdt.slack.com/services/1905620543633).

 See the [data engineering Confluence space](https://dsdmoj.atlassian.net/l/cp/hBVj3UsV) for more details about support.